stevejuma/react-hooks/README.md

-## Install

-* Checkout the repository and do an `npm i`
-* Run the app with `npm run dev`
-* Open the browser to the url displayed which should be `http://localhost:5173/` but could be different on your machine.

-If you have any issues, might be worth upgrading the version of node, but that shouldn't strictly be necessary.

 ## Update Node Version
 * Ensure you have nvm installed to manage node versions, install it if it is missing with
    * `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash`